 Each infant cared for in the neonatal intensive care unit (NICU) is unique.
 No two follow the same medical course of treatment or the same timeline.
 Each baby develops at their own pace and in their own way.
 We are here to support both you and your baby in your journey toward home.
 We want to help you get home with a healthy, happy baby.

 In general, your baby is ready to go home when:

 Car seat study

 Any infant born at less than 37 weeks gestation, or who is discharged home on oxygen or a monitor, will have a car seat study done.
 Your baby will be placed in a car seat, usually following a feeding.
 Breathing, heart rate and oxygen levels will be monitored.
-Depending on the results of this test, your baby’s doctor may recommend a special type of car seat or bed; or further observation.
+Depending on the results of this test, your baby’s doctor may recommend a special type of car seat, car bed or further observation in the NICU.

 Detecting hearing problems early can connect your baby with special follow-up services.
 The newborn hearing screening takes place before your baby leaves the hospital.
 Soft sounds are played through special ear phones, and your baby’s response to sound is measured.

 Critical congenital heart disease screening